jnieser/portfolio/content/publication/publication1/index.md

 # Publication name and optional abbreviated publication name.
 publication: In *Financial Transformations beyond the Covid-19 Health Crisis*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: This chapter investigates the stock market implications of COVID-19 using high-frequency data.
+Our analysis covers three aspects.
+First, we compare intraday volatility patterns of the S&P 500 during COVID-19 with those before COVID-19.
+Second, we document changes to intraday return predictability of the S&P 500 before and during COVID-19.
+Third, we examine the Heston (1993) stochastic volatility model during COVID-19 and compare to previous market events.
+Our empirical findings suggest that, during COVID-19, there is more disagreement among market participants in processing new information, and market makers are more concerned about inventory risk.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []